United States is meddling in a Civil War

 “We are led, by events and common sense, to one conclusion: The survival of liberty in our land increasingly depends on the success of liberty in other lands.
 The best hope for peace in our world is the expansion of freedom in all the world.”

 “So it is the policy of the United States to seek and support the growth of democratic movements and institutions in every nation and culture, with the ultimate goal of ending tyranny in our world.”

 Bush, however, was merely echoing Franklin D. Roosevelt, who, on the precipice of war, stated in 1939: “When peace has been broken anywhere, the peace of all countries everywhere is in danger.”
 In recent years, from Condoleezza Rice to, Hillary Clinton, and now, to John Kerry apparently, our chief diplomats have been fulfilling this vision.

 While we pursue the goals based on these noble intentions, we must ask: Are they achievable?
 If they are not, perhaps we must go another way.
 Supporting both freedom and democracy is achievable if we adhered to a simple thumbrule: To always support the democratic process, no matter the outcome.
 We must not publicly endorse one side over the other.
-We may, through diplomatic means, favor one side over the other, but not publicly.

 In keeping with this thumbrule, the United States would reserve the right to publicly oppose any outcome achieved through democratic means which disagrees with our core values – namely, civil rights violations – while encouraging more representative governments throughout the world.
 If we have learned anything through our three decades worth of Middle Eastern excursions, it is much more difficult – if not impossible – to deal effectively with an unrepresentative government.
 In those cases, in the fog, we should take caution not to meddle.